pyscripter/pyscripter/Help/source/llmintegration.md

 [Large Language Models](https://en.wikipedia.org/wiki/Large_language_model) (LLMs) have the potential of transforming the coding experience and increasing programmer productivity to new levels.
-PyScripter has built in support for LLM assisted coding. which comes in two forms.
+PyScripter has built-in support for LLM-assisted coding, which comes in two forms.

 1. A coding [***Assistant***](assistant) available in the Editor